hyperhello/JSON.cs/README.md

 ## Reading values

-Typed properties return nullable values when the current JSON shape does not provide the requested interpretation:
+Typed accessors return optionals and fail with `null` when the type is wrong:

 ```csharp
 value.String    // string?